-2016: Has appeared in one game this season.
+2016: Has appeared in two games this season, seeing signifcant snaps at right tackle in Week 3.

 College: Four-year starter on the offensive line at LSU, appearing in 50 games with 46 starts (25 at left guard, 21 at right tackle)...Blocked for 100-yard rushing in 28 of his 46 starts and a 1,000-yard rusher in three of the four years he started on the offensive line...Earned All-American Second Team honors and All-SEC First Team honors as a senior...Helped pave the way for an LSU offense that led the SEC in rushing with 256.8 yards per game and scored 36 rushing TDs in 2015, the second-highest total in school history, while allowing just two sacks all year.